cucumber/docs/content/10-minute-tutorial.md

 - A Cucumber plugin for your IDE, for example [IntelliJ IDEA Cucumber for Java plugin](https://plugins.jetbrains.com/plugin/7212-cucumber-for-java) to go with IntelliJ IDEA

+{{% /block %}}

+{{% block "javascript" %}}

+To get started with Cucumber in JavaScript, you will need the following:

+- node.js
+On Mac OS, you can install `node.js` using homebrew: `brew install node`.

+To verify that you have node.js installed properly, type `node -v` in a terminal.
+This should return the node version number.

+- npm
+We will use npm as our package manager.
+It should be installed in the same location as node.js.

+To verify that npm is installed, type `npm -v` in a terminal.
+This should return the npm version number.

+{{% /block %}}

+{{% block "ruby" %}}

+To get started with Cucumber in Ruby, you will need the following:

+// TODO

+{{% /block %}}

 # Setting up the project

+{{% block "java" %}}

 First, we need to set up the project so we can use Cucumber.